tashk85/sailor_mern_backend/README.md

 **General App User**

-1. As a user, I want to sign up and create my profile on the website using my LinkedIn account.
+- As a user, I want to sign up and create my profile on the website using my LinkedIn account.

-2. As a user, I want to sign up and create my profile on the website using my email.
+- As a user, I want to sign up and create my profile on the website using my email.

-3. As a user, I want to sign up and select my interest tags so that I can choose the content I see.
+- As a user, I want to sign up and select my interest tags so that I can choose the content I see.

+- As a user, I want to like, comment and share articles with others.

-4. As a user, I want to view my profile so that I can see my selected interests and articles that I have liked.
+- As a user, I want to view my profile so that I can see my selected interests and articles that I have liked.

-5. As a user, when I sign in I want to see a curated feed of articles that match my interest tags.
+- As a user, when I sign in I want to see a curated feed of articles that match my interest tags.

-6. As a user, when I sign in I want to be able to filter my feed by interest tags so that I can see stories that match a particular tag.
+- As a user, when I sign in I want to be able to filter my feed by interest tags so that I can see stories that match a particular tag.

-7. As a user, I want to like, comment and share articles with others.

-8. As a user, I want to see the number of likes on an article.
+- As a user, I want to see the number of likes on an article.

-9. As a user, I want to see a list of articles that I have liked.

-10. As a user, I want to be able to mention other users in the comments of an article.
+- As a user, I want to be able to mention other users in the comments of an article.

-11. As a user, I want to receive a notification if another user mentions me in the comments of an article.
+- As a user, I want to receive a notification if another user mentions me in the comments of an article.

-12. As a user, I want to read articles in the app according to my screen size.
+- As a user, I want to read articles in the app according to my screen size.

-13. As a user, I want to receive push notifications that show me the top content related to my interest tags. (stretch goal)
+- As a user, I want to receive push notifications that show me the top content related to my interest tags. (stretch goal)

-14. As a user, I want to be able to change the frequency of my notifications. (stretch goal)
+- As a user, I want to be able to change the frequency of my notifications. (stretch goal)

-15. As an administrator, I want to be able to do all functions that a general user can do.

 **Admin User**

+- As an administrator, I want to be able to do all functions that a general user can do.

+- As an administrator, I want to be able to add additional articles to the site.

-16. As an administrator, I want to be able to view and approve user submissions. (stretch goal)
+- As an administrator, I want to be able to view and approve user submissions. (stretch goal)

-17. As an administrator, I want to be able to delete content including articles and comments that are inappropriate. (stretch goal)
+- As an administrator, I want to be able to delete content including articles and comments that are inappropriate. (stretch goal)

 ## User Workflow Diagram: